scottslowe/weblog/content/post/2017-05-05-technology-short-take-82.md

 url: /2017/05/05/technology-short-take-82/
 ---

 Welcome to Technology Short Take #82!
 This issue is a bit behind schedule; I've been pretty heads-down on some projects.
 That work will come to fruition in a couple weeks, so I should be able to come up for some air soon.
-In the meantime, here's a few links and articles for your reading pleasure.
+In the meantime, here's a few links and articles for your reading pleasure.<!--more-->

 ## Networking